 What service providers does a holding company have to appoint?

-A SPF needs to have a registered address in Luxembourg and should operate for substance purposes in such a way that it cannot be considered as a tax resident in jurisdictions where investors or investments are located.
+A SPF needs to have a registered address in Luxembourg and should operate for substance purposes in such a way that it cannot be considered as tax resident in jurisdictions where investors or investments are located.
 The registered address is regularly provided by a domiciliation agent.

-A company’s annual accounts must also, in general, be subject to an audit performed by a statutory auditor (Réviseur d’entreprise agrée).
+A company’s annual accounts must also in general be subject to an audit performed by a statutory auditor (Réviseur d’entreprise agrée).

 Although it is not a legal requirement to have a Luxembourg resident director/manager, it is advisable for good corporate governance to appoint a local director.
 These are usually provided for by the domiciliation agent.

 How long does it take to set up in Luxembourg?